google/clusterfuzzlite/docs/build_integration.md

 In general, this script should do the following:

-- Build the project using your build system with OSS-Fuzz's compiler.
+- Build the project using your build system with ClusterFuzzLite's compiler.
 - Provide OSS-Fuzz's compiler flags (defined as [environment variables](#Requirements)) to the build system.
 - Build your [fuzz targets]({{ site.baseurl }}/reference/glossary/#fuzz-target)
   and link your project's build with `$LIB_FUZZING_ENGINE` (libFuzzer).